hjdhjd/homebridge-unifi-protect/docs/Doorbell.md

 When you select a message to be displayed, you can also set a duration on that message.
 The message duration tells UniFi Protect how long to leave the message on the screen before returning to the default message *WELCOME*.
 By default, when a message is selected, it remains visible for 60 seconds.
 You can set a message to remain in place indefinitely, or at various preconfigured durations within the UniFi Protect app.

-#### How Doorbell Messages Work In `homebridge-unifi-protect2`
+#### How Doorbell Messages Work In `homebridge-unifi-protect`

 There are a few challenges in implementing this feature for HomeKit, but the most significant one is that there's no way to take direct user input, like text.
 So what do we do?
 I decided to take the essence of this feature - preconfigured messages that you can set for arbitrary durations - and make it available through HomeKit as a switch.

 Here's how it works:

-  * `homebridge-unifi-protect2` will read, in realtime, any messages that are saved in UniFi Protect.
+  * `homebridge-unifi-protect` will read, in realtime, any messages that are saved in UniFi Protect.
 That means at a minimum, you'll always have the built in *Do not disturb* and *Leave package at door* messages available to you, in addition to any other messages you choose to setup in the UniFi Protect app.

     * This gives you the flexibility to add and remove messages at a whim, and this plugin will make sure those messages are available for you to use in HomeKit on a dynamic basis.
 What you get, is the simplicity of having a single place for all the messages you want to use with your doorbell - whether it's using the UniFi Protect iOS app or the Home app.